Primary Navigation Mobile

 • The pros and cons of using a phone-based dash cam

-Buying one of the best dash cams is all well and good, but you might not want to sink that much money into a new dash cam.
-Even if you go for a highly rated budget unit, you’re still talking about paying upwards of £50 for a turn-key unit.
+Buying one of the best dash cams is all well and good, but you might not want to sink that much money into onedash cam.
+Even if you opt for a highly-rated budget model, you’re still looking at paying upwards of £50 for a turn-key unit.

 Can I really use a mobile phone as a dash cam?

 Yes, you can use a mobile phone as a dash cam.
-Even older phones should be capable of recording good- or high-quality footage in many situations, and a newer phone will certainly have no problem recording your driving footage.
+Even older phones should be capable of recording good- or high-quality footage in many situations, and a newer phone will certainly have no problem recording driving footage.
+Possibly to a higher quality than an actual dash cam.

-There are also numerous dash cam apps around, for both Android and Apple iOS devices, that serve up the required functions and features that can turn a mobile phone into a serviceable dash cam.
+There are also numerous dash cam apps available for both Android and Apple iOS devices.
+They have the functions and features needed to turn a mobile phone into a serviceable dash cam.
+For example, they can access the phone’s accelerometer – which monitors how the phone is moving – to automatically save footage should emergency braking or a hefty bump be detected.

 5